vsilva472/jquery-timeline/README.md

 ```

 ## Events
-jQuery timeline has a powerful events api that make its extensible and flexibel to be integrated with any html page or framework that has jquery installed.
+jQuery Timeline has a powerful events API that make it extensible and flexible to be integrated with any html page or framework that has jQuery installed.

 Event | Description | Arguments
 --- | --- | --- |
 `timeline.start` | Triggered right before initialization | `{}`
 `timeline.ajax.before` | Triggered before the ajax call | `{}`
 `timeline.ajax.fail ` | Triggered when ajax fail and receive | `{ jqXHR: jqXHR, textStatus: textStatus, errorThrown: errorThrown }`
-`timeline.ajax.complete` | Triggered when ajax is complete (success or fail) | `{}`
+`timeline.ajax.complete` | Triggered when ajax is completed (success or fail) | `{}`
-`timeline.before.generate` | Triggered before build html structure and before append it to DOM | `{}`
+`timeline.before.generate` | Triggered before build HTML structure and before append it to DOM | `{}`
-`timeline.after.generate` | Triggered after build html structure and after append it to DOM | `{}`
+`timeline.after.generate` | Triggered after build HTML structure and after append it to DOM | `{}`

 ## Advanced Usage